"A structural tour-de-force… Picoult has the true storyteller's ability to evoke a world on the page and pull the reader into it."

-In this novel, Jodi Picoult interweaves five rich narrative voices to tell a story of love, loss, and self-discovery.
-The voices belong to a mother, her daughter, and three very different men.
+In her first novel, Jodi Picoult interweaves five rich narrative voices to tell a story of love, loss, and self-discovery.
+The voices belong to a mother, her daughter, and three very different men. …more

 Jane had always lived in somebody's shadow.
 Escaping a childhood of abuse by marrying oceanographer Oliver Jones, she finds herself taking second place to his increasingly successful career.
 However, when her daughter Rebecca is slighted, Jane's dramatic stand takes them all by surprise.